Markmcl25/Space-First-project/README.md

 * Individuals interested in space exploration, astronomy, and celestial events.
 * Students studying astronomy, astrophysics, or related scientific fields who seek additional resources and information.
-* Schools, colleges, and universities looking for educational content related to space and cosmic phenomena.
+* Schools and universities looking for educational content related to space and cosmic phenomena.
 * People who have a general interest in space but may not have a scientific background.
-Your website could serve as an accessible platform for learning.

 # Design

 ### Color scheme

-I went with a very rigid color scheme with the hex color #010b19 as I felt this color suited the them of space and the cosmos.
+I went with a very rigid color scheme with the hex color #010b19 as I felt this color suited the theme of space and the cosmos.
 RGB value is (1,11,25).

 ![Color scheme](./assets/images/readmecolorscheme.png)